 Globally, insurance penetration is anemic.
 Customer willingness to pay isn’t the problem.
 The problem is supply.
 There are ~8 billion people, ~9 billion mobile phones, and only ~12% of the world has insurance. ~5 billion of the uninsured top-up their mobile data and airtime regularly but cannot afford a loss which would cost 3 months income — we call this segment emerging consumers.

-Coronavirus increases insurance demand, and the effect lasts for years.
+The impact of COVID-19 on insurance industry increases demand, and the effect lasts for years.
 We have reviewed MERS, SARS, and Swine Flu using public data from Swiss Re.
 Affected markets experience big increases in health/life.

 5. Limited coverage or no coverage